 Zhang Jianjun Mr. Zhang has been our independent director since March 2019.
 Mr. Zhang previously served as the chief economist of Sanpower Group from March 2017 to February 2018, and as an economist of China Merchants Capital Investment Co., Ltd from January 2017 to February 2017.
 Mr. Zhang worked at the People's Bank of China from June 1995 to December 2016.
 From October 1996 to September 1997, Mr. Zhang attended a training course at the Insurance College of New York and worked at Sumitomo Marine in New York.
-Mr. Zhang served as the vice president of Economic Department and the deputy director of the Institution of Economics of Hunan University of Finance and Economics from September 1992 to June 1995.
-Mr. Zhang served as an associate professor in Hunan University of Finance and Economics from July 1990 to September 1992, and as a lecturer and associate professor in Central South University of Technology from December 1984 to July 1990.
-Mr. Zhang received a bachelor's degree in economics from Central South University of Technology in 1981, a master's degree in economics from Central South University of Technology in 1983 and a PhD degree in economics from Wuhan University in 1993.
+Mr. Zhang served as the vice president of Economic Department and the deputy director of the Institution of Economics of Hunan University of Finance and Economics from September 1992, and as a lecturer and associate professor in Central South University of Technology from December 1984 to July 1990.
+Mr. Zhang received a bachelor's degree in economics from Central South University of Technology in 1981, a master's degree in economics from Central South University of Technology in 1993.
 Mr. Zhang visited University of Colorado, Boulder as a visiting scholar from November 1993 to April 1994.